pereruannabaala/Image_Processing/README.md

 - Reads and displays saved images to verify successful storage.

 ## Conclusion
 This project provides a foundational understanding of image processing with OpenCV.
-By working with grayscale and color images, manipulating channels, and converting color spaces, users gain essential skills for more advanced computer vision tasks.
+By working with grayscale and color images, manipulating channels, and converting color spaces, users gain essential skills for more advanced computer vision tasks. :smile: